Chinese Car Brands (manufacturer car companies, logos)

 Roewe

-SAIC Motor owns the Roewe brand.
-The Chinese manufacturer created it in 2006 after it was unable to buy the British brand Rover’s rights.
-Instead, SAIC acquired Rover 25 and Rover 75 technology to use to develop its vehicles.
-Roewe can be deciphered as “Glorious Power,” although the parent company claims that it is derived from the German word Loewe and translates as “Lion.”
+SAIC Motor Company owns the Roewe brand.
+The Chinese manufacturer created it in 2006 after failing to buy the rights to the British Rover brand.
+Instead, SAIC acquired the technology for the Rover 25 and Rover 75, which it used to develop its cars.
+Roewe can be translated as “Glorious Power,” although the parent company claims the name derives from the German word Loewe, meaning “Lion.”

 Venucia